 Ans.
 Night blindness causes difficulty in vision.
 The person suffering from night blindness cannot see clearly in dim lights.

 Q.12.
-A child has stunted growth, swelling on face, discoloration of hair and skin disease.
-He was advised to eat protein rich diet.
+A child has stunted growth, swelling on the face, discolouration of hair and skin disease.
+He was advised to eat a protein-rich diet.
 Name the disease, the child is suffering from?

 Q.13.
-How can we test presence of fat in food items?
+How can we test the presence of fat in food items?

 Ans.
 Rub a small quantity of food item on a piece of white paper.
 Oily patch on the piece of white paper indicates that the food items contain fat.

 (b) Lack of specific nutrients in the diet.

 Q.15.
 Write the steps to test the presence of protein in a food item.

 (a) Make a paste or powder of the food item to be tested.